I hate back to school time. It’s touted as many parents favorite time of year. So why do I dislike it?

 So, is it fun for kids?

-All of my husband’s immediate family speaks two or more languages.
-My husband is fluent in two languages and has a working knowledge of a third.
-His cousin is fluent in four languages (she’s amazing, by the way).
-I only speak one language.
-I want my children to speak at least one additional language (English is their native language and also mine).
-I wanted to immerse them in another language, but I don’t want to sell everything to travel the world or settle somewhere else long term.
-What was I going to do to encourage language learning while staying true to my unschooling philosophy?
+I want my children to speak at least one additional language than our native one.
+I want to immerse them in another language, but I am not ready to sell everything to travel the world or settle somewhere else long term.
+How am I going to encourage language learning while staying true to my unschooling philosophy?
+Just how do I make the world my classroom?